What is: Uchiage Hanabi, Shita kara Miru ka? Yoko kara Miru ka? (Fireworks)

 - Soundtrack: Satoshi Takebe

-Beyond its critical reception, Uchiage Hanabi also sparked discussions among fans about its interpretations and meanings.
-Many were drawn to the film's universal themes of love and loss, while others were intrigued by its narrative structure and philosophical implications.
-The film became a popular topic on forums and social media, where fans shared their analyses and theories about what actually happens in the story and what the fireworks represent in the context of the characters' lives.
+In addition to its critical reception, Uchiage Hanabi also generated discussions among fans about its interpretations and meanings.
+Many were drawn to the way the film addresses universal themes of love and loss, while others were intrigued by the narrative structure and its philosophical implications.
+The film became a popular topic on forums and social media, where fans share their analyses and theories about what really happens in the story and what the fireworks represent in the context of the characters' lives.